Our aim 16 is making a positive impact through our actions to restore, maintain and enhance biodiversity where we work.

 We will do this by putting our biodiversity position into action.
 In doing so, we expect that from 2022 all new bp projects in scope will have plans in place aiming to achieve net positive impact, with a target for 90% of actions to be delivered within five years of project approval.

-We review bp activities in or near protected areas each year and disclose where bp is operating.
-We also engage with others to make sure we keep up to speed with best practice, including conservation organizations.
+We review bp activities in or near protected areas each year and report on the number and overlap of our major operating sites in or near to protected or key biodiversity areas.
+We also engage with others to make sure we keep up to speed with best practice.

 We are working to establish partnerships with global conservation organizations to support the delivery of these activities and will continue to work with others to promote the need for action on biodiversity.